frouty/freepbx_config/README.md

 -> wait reload the page ou confirm from submission.
 Green msg confirmant l'installation du firmware.
 -> sur le téléphone:

 # Comment savoir si un téléphone SIP a été enregistré dans le serveur
-Son numéro d'appel s'affiche sur l'écran.
-Sur mon remote IP phone le numéro s'affiche mais je n'arrive pas téléphoner.
 Essayer de téléphoner
 Essayer *60 donne l'heure

 # Inbound route
 When a call comes into your system from the outside, it will usually arrive along with information about the telephone number that was dialed (also known as the "DID") and the Caller ID of the person who called.
-The Inbound Routes module is the mechanism used to tell your PBX where to route inbound calls based on the phone number or DID dialed
+The Inbound Routes module is the mechanism used to tell your PBX where to route inbound calls based on the phone number or DID dialed.
 Calls come into your system on trunks that are configured in the Trunks module.

 # DID (Direct Inward Dialing) Number